-- 1) Resource and examination fees will be refunded only where no costs have been incurred by the College. - Refunds will be issued only where a Refund Request Form has been completed and received within 21 days of the last date of attendance or of the start date of the course.
-This must be returned to the Registry & Data Manager. - 3) Exceptional circumstances would normally relate to ill health that necessitates withdrawal.
-A change of job, address or mind would not be classed as exceptional circumstances. - 4) Fees will not be refunded where course closure is temporary due to fire, flood, adverse weather conditions or industrial action. - 5) The learner will be required to submit evidence, so it will be helpful if they include a letter from their doctor, or other confirmation of the reasons for requesting a refund.
-This must be submitted together with the Refund Request Form. - 6) Only the Principal and Vice Principal Finance and Corporate Services has the authority to agree a refund. - 7) Any refund of tuition fees will take into account the length of the course and the period remaining. - 8) Please allow approximately 28 days for refunds to be processed
+- 1) Resource and examination fees will be refunded only where no costs have been incurred by the College. - 2) Refunds will be issued only where a Refund Request Form has been completed and received within 21 days of the last date of attendance or of the start date of the course.
+This must be returned to the Vice Principal: Finance and Corporate Services. - 3) Ill health, where there has been a change in circumstance, that necessitates withdrawal would be a valid reason for a refund request.
+A change of job, address or mind would not be considered. - 4) Fees will not be refunded where course closure is temporary due to fire, flood, adverse weather conditions or industrial action. - 5) The learner will be required to submit evidence, so it will be helpful if they include a letter from their doctor, or other confirmation of the reasons for requesting a refund.
+This must be submitted together with the Refund Request Form. - 6) Only the Principal and Vice Principal Finance and Corporate Services has the authority to agree a refund. - 7) Please allow approximately 28 days for refunds to be processed